atbcb/usab-uswds/_pages/about/eeo/aap.md

 | &nbsp; | &nbsp; | &nbsp; | &nbsp; | &nbsp; | &nbsp; |
 {: #t4cx .data .usa-table }

-##### 3. If the agency has other types of employee recognition programs, are PWD and/or PWTD recognized disproportionately less than employees without disabilities?&nbsp; (The appropriate benchmark is the inclusion rate.)&nbsp; If “yes”, describe the employee recognition program and relevant data in the text box.
+##### 3. If the agency has other types of employee recognition programs, are PWD and/or PWTD recognized disproportionately less than employees without disabilities?
+(The appropriate benchmark is the inclusion rate.)
+If “yes”, describe the employee recognition program and relevant data in the text box.

 > a.
 Other Types of Recognition (PWD)
 >> Answer: N/A